 Yi-ren LIN, Mr. (Taiwan)

-LIN Yi-Ren is currently a fourth-year PhD student at the ITASIA program.
+LIN Yi-Ren was a PhD student at the ITASIA program and is currently serving as project assistant professor for IHS program.
 His work focuses on the culture and social interactions among Internet users, and he is also interested in social thoughts, especially Durkheim’s work.
 The topic of his PhD thesis is about Taiwanese “villagers” （「鄉民」）, which may be viewed as an Internet-based cultural identity.
-He obtained a bachelor’s degree in economics, National Taiwan University (Taiwan), and a master’s degree in sociology, Natioanl Chengchi University (Taiwan).
+He obtained a bachelor’s degree in economics, National Taiwan University (Taiwan), and a master’s degree in sociology, National Chengchi University (Taiwan).

 Lige BAO, Ms. (China)

 Ms. Bao obtained her bachelor degree from Peking University and master degree from University of Tokyo.
-She is currently a third year Ph.D. student in the ITASIA program as well as IHS program, at the University of Tokyo.
+She was a Ph.D. student in the ITASIA program as well as IHS program, at the University of Tokyo.
 She has been interested in education issues under globalization and the pursuit of identity among Chinese people by recovering traditional Chinese culture.
 She currently studies emerging old style private school（私塾） in contemporary China.

 Xiaochen SU, Mr. (USA)